LinkedSoftwareDependencies/Documentation-Components.js/docs/getting_started/basics/workflow.md

           ...
         }

-    Any other kind of RDF serialization can however be used instead, as explained in TODO.
+    Any other kind of [RDF serialization can however be used instead](./config_serializations/).

 The essential values of a module are `@id`, `@type` and `requireName`, which will be explained hereafter.
-All available entries of a module can be found at TODO.
+All available entries of a module can be found [here](../../configuration/modules/).

 #### @id